agathoklisx/libved/README.md

  * known, so the extra call to strlen() it was overhead for no reason.
 So i changed the
  * signature and added a "size_t len" argument.
 In this application the str_dup() is
  * one of the most called functions.
 So this extra argument was a huge and for free
  * and with total safety optimization.
-And from understanding C is about
+And from understanding, C is about:
    - freedom
    - flexibility and
    - ... optimization